Marina Tsaplina’s Illness Revelations

 Though much fleshed out from the preview, it was still a work in progress.
 Just as she had done at the preview and in her workshops, she gave the audience a writing prompt after the performance—to write an ode to their imperfection—and then opened the floor for feedback.

-The work is a tribute to Tsaplina’s deep commitment art-making as an intensive, layered research process.
+The work is a tribute to Tsaplina’s deep commitment to art-making as an intensive, layered research process.

 It involves historical research in a conventional sense.
 It involves documentary research, collecting the experiences of people—both providers and patients—with health and healthcare.
-And it involves imaginative research into the truth of a character—the kind of work she did with Mitchell and Kaufmann.
-This is the most distinctively artistic research component, but no less rigorous and intensive.
+Finally, bringing the facts and experiences to life involves artistic research of the sort she did with Mitchell and Kaufmann, using imagination and embodiment to find the truth of a character.

 Tsaplina will return to Duke during the summer to guide the second Reimagining Medicine contingent through their own artistic research.
 She will also continue developing her pedagogy for healthcare providers, “Embodiment and Puppetry.”

 Tsaplina’s residency at Duke and in the Ruby began in the Duke library archives, searching for imagery related to eugenics and alchemy—ingredients for a collaboration with Duke MFA EDA student Lauren Henschel.
 There was a preview performance midway, and then a final performance in the von der Heyden studio theater on the first evening of Disability in the Disciplines.
 The conference was organized by Duke’s Health Humanities Lab, which also sponsored Tsaplina’s residence, with help from The Office of the Vice Provost for the Arts—Duke Arts and the Department of Theater Studies.

 Seven workshops held during the residency reached undergraduates, graduate students, health professions, and the broader community.
 The classes she met with were Visual Cultures of Medicine, Global Health – Qualitative Research Methods, and Puppetry.